 If you want to be healthy but find cupcakes and cookies too irresistible, Chocolate-Covered Katie is the blog for you.
-Blogger Katie Higgins provides sweet-toothed recipes which come in at an incredibly low calorie count, meaning you can indulge without regretting the consequences.
+Blogger Katie Higgins provides recipes for the sweet tooth which come in at an incredibly low calorie count, meaning you can indulge without regretting the consequences.
 She achieves this by using only non-artificial, vegan ingredients.
-One of the most appealing aspects of Katie’s work (online and in print) is her uninhibited joy – she revels in eating chocolate and cake multiple times a day, and with her revolutionary approach, so can you.
+One of the most appealing aspects of Katie’s work (online and in print) is the uninhibited joy sh transmits – she revels in eating chocolate and cake multiple times a day, and with her revolutionary approach, so can you.

 Oh She Glows